-Call for Posters: The Thursday evening Sip & See is a student poster session with prizes offered in multiple categories.
-Submit a proposal for a poster by 10/15/19 at this link: https://forms.gle/UTzWbJWaTqGWBsi47
+Call for Posters: The Thursday evening Sip & See is a student poster session with prizes offered in two categories: Original Research and Research-to-Practice (i.e., posters that outline pre-existing research and provide implementation steps for practitioners).

 The 39th Annual LSPA Conference: November 6-8, 2019